JonMorales22/esu-science-of-success/readme.md

 nvm install 8.0.0
 nvm use node 8.0.0
 ````
 **Note: Everytime you restart command line/terminal, node will revert back to whatever version has been specified as the default.
-If you want to change the default version use the following command:**
+For exmaple, if you want to change the default version to Node 6.1.0 use the following command:**
 `nvm alias default 6.1.0`